darkerz7/EntWatchSharp/README.md

 ## Future plans
 1. Fixes Errors
-3. Add display to clan tag
+2. Add display to clan tag
+3. Fix item highlighting
+4. Add API to communicate with other plugins
+5. Add transmit for HUD.
+Waiting for the transmit function to be added to CS# [Pull request](https://github.com/roflmuffin/CounterStrikeSharp/pull/608)